What Is the Best Way to Get More Construction Leads?

 Lead Generation Platforms (Angi, Houzz, Thumbtack)

-How the 6 Channels Compare
+How Do the 6 Lead Channels Compare?

 | Channel | Time to First Lead | Typical Cost | Lead Quality | Best For |